OsmanBuyuksar/WesternSniper/README.md

 # Western Sniper Shoot Mechanic Prototype
- Prototoype of the western sniper shooting mechanic.
-That includes the scope camera in and out, shoot kick, camera movements and the enemy alerting when a shot is fired.
+ Prototoype of the western sniper.
+ ## Implemented logics
+ - Camera movement and zoom, scope effects depending on the touched region in screen
+ - Kickback effect of shooting and aim check
+ - Enemy aim with adjustable accuracy

 ![Quick view](Adsız.png)